Alycia Baumgardner: Baumgardner vs. Persoon

 Baumgardner was scheduled to defend WBC super featherweight title against Delfine Persoon on September 27, 2024 in Atlanta, GA.
 The fight was stopped and ruled a No Contest in the fourth round due to a cut Persoon suffered over her right eye from an accidental head clash.

 Baumgardner vs. Miranda

 Baumgardner defended her undisputed super featherweight title against Jennifer Miranda at Madison Square Garden in New York on 11 July 2025.
 She won by unanimous decision.

 Signing with Most Valuable Promotions

 On March 18, 2025, it was announced that Baumgardner had signed with Most Valuable Promotions.

 Baumgardner vs. Beaudoin

 In September 2025, Baumgardner vacated her WBC title and it was announced she would defend her IBF, WBO and WBA championships against Leila Beaudoin at the Kaseya Center in Miami, Florida on the undercard of the Jake Paul vs. Gervonta Davis fight on 14 November 2025.
 However, the event was cancelled less than two weeks before it was set to take place due Davis' legal issues.
-On November 4, 2025, it was reported that the fight is planned to be rescheduled for a new date in December 2025.
+The contest was rescheduled to take place at the same venue on 19 December 2025 as part of the undercard of the Jake Paul vs. Anthony Joshua fight.
+Baumgardner won the bout, which unlike most women's championship fights was contested over 12 three-minute rounds, by unanimous decision.

+Baumgardner vs. Shin

+Baumgardner defended her titles against Bo Mi Re Shin at The Theater at Madison Square Garden in New York on 17 April 2026, winning via unanimous decision.

+Baumgardner vs. Nur Turhan

+Baumgardner is scheduled to step up in weight division to challenge IBF female lightweight champion Elif Nur Turhan at College Park Center in Arlington, Texas, on 8 November 2026.